Notable Victories In Murder Cases

-After Anthony Johnson had twice been convicted of first degree murder based on accountability and had served ten years in the penitentiary, Stephen L. Richards won a straight reversal of his conviction and he was exonerated and released.
-Anthony Johnson's case is listed on the national registry of exonerations. http://www.law.umich.edu/special/exoneration/Pages/browse.aspx
+After Anthony Johnson had twice been convicted of first-degree murder based on accountability and had served 10 years in the penitentiary, Stephen L. Richards won a straight reversal of his conviction and he was exonerated and released.
+Anthony Johnson’s case is listed on The National Registry of Exonerations. https://www.law.umich.edu/special/

 People v.
 Encarnacion Torres

 After Encarnacion Torres was convicted of first-degree murder, Stephen L. Richards won a reversal of his conviction in the Illinois Supreme Court based upon a violation of Encarnacion Torres’s right to confront his accusers.
 On remand, the state dropped all charges and Encarnacion Torres was released.

 In a jury trial, where he was represented by Stephen L. Richards, Leroy McFadden was acquitted of first-degree murder and attempt armed robbery and released from custody.

 On appeal, Stephen Richards won a finding of not guilty by reason of insanity for Kenneth Baker, who had been convicted of the first-degree murders of his parents.
 The appeal also made new law on the issue of a suspect’s right not to be further questioned by police after asking to speak with an attorney

 Stephen Richards successfully petitioned the Illinois Supreme Court to hear Terry Griggs’ case after his conviction for murder, and won a new hearing for Terry Griggs based upon the failure of the police to allow him to see his attorney.
 At the new hearing, Terry Griggs’ statement was suppressed and he was given a new trial, where the jury found him not guilty of murder and he was released from prison.